jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 can only associate with a single component (e.g. it can only list tests for / execute tests for a single component).

-#### Subcomponent

-A further refinement of a component, if necessary.
-When combined with Component information, it should be sufficient to file a Jira ticket that will reach domain experts.

 #### Test ID

-A unique combination of Component (Product, Type, Component Name), Subcomponent, and original test name.
+A unique combination of Component (Product, Type, Component Name) and original test name.
 A Test ID should not be repeated in a test listing across all participating extensions.
 The Test ID representing a unit of testing logic should not change over time (even if the human-readable test name changes, the Test ID should remain consistent by using the original test name).

 #### Test Environment